cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 - Searching a database, or search-engine, using vectors
 - A vector is passed in as the query criteria
-- The DB/engine matches rows/documents based on the given vector
+- The DB/engine matches rows/documents based on the given vector column/attribute in the DB

 ### Can I use both standard search and vector search in my Azure Search Engine?